 Behind the village I walked through forest gardens.
 A charcoal pit was smoking as Moken prepared to cook.
 Around me, chilli bushes dripped with green peppers, bleeding orange towards a bright red tip, and above me were trees of coconuts, papaya and banana.
 Sweet potatoes were growing in the earth.
 An interpreter had saved seeds from a pumpkin that the film crew cooked one evening, and in an envelope she handed them to a young Moken girl, assuring her they would grow well here in the soil of Surin.
 The Moken augmented their subsistence fishing with food aid from the Thai authorities, and the people recognised their good fortune.
 The ageing Thai king Bhumibol Adulyadej had made their protection a point of his rule (though our own Thai crew seemed convinced that he had already died in secret).
 Again it was I, not the Moken, who worried at this reliance on a decrepit monarch and his unpredictable heirs.

 We left Surin in a deluge of rain, water falling thick from a black sky and bouncing back up from the sea.
 Moo Hning carried a banana plant, a gift from her family, as we waded through the shallows, pushing our dinghy past rocks and towards deeper water.
 Back on deck, to the sound of a mechanical rattle, a chain began to clink, winding around a capstan as the anchor was hauled up.
 While we prepared to leave for Phuket, my early conviction that the Moken way of life should be saved from the modern world had started to falter.
 Who would do the saving, and for whose benefit?
 Even if our desire to conserve was understandable, how did it account for Moken such as Moo Hning, who eventually chose the opportunities of the mainland?
 I wondered whether we expected the Moken, and indigenous peoples like them, to act as custodians for a spirituality the rest of our world had long since left behind.
-Perhaps we looked to them to provide us with a purity, a sense of the human that we still cherished, but no longer wanted for ourselves.Make a donation
+Perhaps we looked to them to provide us with a purity, a sense of the human that we still cherished, but no longer wanted for ourselves.Support Aeon: make a one-off donation